mikekeith52/AllStatesForecast/user_guide.md

 ## Examples

-[Analysis 1](#analysis-1): Forecasting statewide indicators, using automatic adjustments for stationarity
+[Analysis 1](#analysis-1): forecasting statewide indicators, using automatic adjustments for stationarity
-[Analysis 2](#analysis-2): Forecasting statewide indicators, taking differences to account for stationarity
+[Analysis 2](#analysis-2): forecasting statewide indicators, taking differences to account for stationarity
-[Analysis 3](#analysis-3): Forecasting statewide indicators, using a dataframe of external regressors
+[Analysis 3](#analysis-3): forecasting statewide indicators, using a dataframe of external regressors
-[Analysis 4](#analysis-4): Forecasting different length series
+[Analysis 4](#analysis-4): forecasting different length series
 [Analysis 5](#analysis-5): three ways to auto-forecast seasonality
 [Analysis 6](#analysis-6): using the same model with different parameters
 [Analysis 7](#analysis-7): forecasting with a vecm